Authenticating users in a computer network.

 - Click the Sharing tab.

 - Choose the people you want to share the folder with, and select the permission level.
-Figure 5 shows the screen where you can grant access to other users in the workgroup.
+The following image shows the screen where you can grant access to other users in the workgroup.

 - While granting access to other users, you’ll need to create their usernames and passwords on your own computer.
 This is the only way these users can be authenticated.